justinsisley/mercenary/README.md

 - `SESSION_SECRET` - your session secret.
 - `MONGOLAB_URI` - when deploying to Heroku with the MongoLab addon, this will be set automatically.

-*If the `MONGOLAB_URI` property is left empty, Mercenary will fall back to a file system implementation of MongoDB, using [TingoDB](http://www.tingodb.com/).*
+*If the `MONGOLAB_URI` property is left empty, Mercenary will fall back to a file system implementation of MongoDB, using [TingoDB](http://www.tingodb.com/).
+This is extremely convenient for local development, since you don't need to set up a to get full functionality.*

 ##### Email Handling